-SFA posted on an ABC Emergency FB post in reply to a news report that DFES (Western Australia) are worried that volunteer fire-fighters leaving, will not be replaced, and will jeopardize the response to fires next fire season.
+SFA posted on an ABC Emergency FB post in reply to a news report that DFES (Western Australia) are worried that volunteer fire-fighters leaving, will not be replaced, and will jeopardise the response to fires next fire season.

 Read the article & watch the Video below.